era-platform/cene/notes/docs.md

 ```
 (defn name-metacompare a b ...)
 ```
-(**TODO**: Figure out where to put this extensive documentation now that `name-metacompare` is implemented in era-staccato-lib.stc.
+(**TODO**: Figure out where to put this extensive documentation now that `name-metacompare` is implemented in era-cene-prelude.cene.
 It's not a built-in definition anymore.)

 Compares two names.
 For inequal names, the result will be in a format user-level code does not know how to deconstruct.
 For equal names, the result will be (nil).